nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Acceptable values:**
 - `NAME` must be alphanumeric.
 - `FREE_TIME` must be a time slot within a weekly schedule.
+- `FREE_TIME` must not be a time slot already added to the contact.

 **Example(s):**
 - `addtime n/Alex Yeoh  t/mon 1400 - mon 1600`
 This adds a time slot when Alex Yeoh is available to your contact list.

 Insert Image
 Free time added to: Alex Yeoh